FREE Posters and Teacher Resource Guides!

-WYCC PBS Chicago, jumps into the August Wilson Education Project by providing fun, engaging, informative and educational opportunities for the young people of Chicago’s IMPACT Family Center.
-This project is designed to help them learn about August Wilson and incorporate his themes into their contemporary experiences.
-A combination of activities including classes in writing, acting and stage craft, preparation for the annual August Wilson monologue competition, a trip to see The Piano Lesson performed by the University of Illinois, Chicago and a special preview of The Ground on Which I Stand will help students think about the project’s primary question, “What extraordinary 21st century stories do you have to tell about yourself and your community?”
+The August Wilson Education Project provides fun, engaging, informative and educational opportunities to the young people of Chicago’s IMPACT Family Center.
+The project, designed to help students learn about August Wilson, incorporates his dramatic themes into their contemporary life experiences through a combination of activities including classes in writing, acting and stage craft, preparation for the annual August Wilson monologue competition and a trip to see The Piano Lesson performed by students at the University of Illinois, Chicago.
+Students are encouraged to think about the project’s primary question, “What extraordinary 21st century stories do you have to tell about yourself and your community?”

 Best Practices For Using Media in the Classroom